odtu/EE463/Homeworks/Homework 2/README.md

 * Diode voltage and current
 * Switch voltage and current

 **d)** What is inrush current, define it.
-Considering the case in part-d, what is your inrush current at input current for this case.
+Considering the case in part-c, what is your inrush current at input current for this case.
 Propose a method to avoid inrush current and implement your solution to your simulation model.
-Compare the results by plotting the cases in this part and part-d.
+Compare the results by plotting the cases in this part and part-c.

 **4) Boost Converter**<br />